djlemmor/djlemmor/README.md

 - 👋 Hi, I’m DJ Lemmor Nuique
-- 👀 I’m interested in learning to code
+- 👀 I’m interested in learning and explore new technologies
 - 🌱 I’m currently learning Laravel and Vue
-- 💞️ I’m currently working as a PHP Developer
+- 💞️ I’m currently looking for a job
 - 📫 How to reach me lemmornuique@gmail.com

 <!---